Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 3

     | **Law of Conservation**
-    | You treat taxed Stamina spent on an attack as dedicated to that attack, increasing the number of dice rolled as usual.
-When spending Stamina to remove stacks of Off-Balance, your next attack within the same turn receives an equal amount of Stamina dedicated for free.
+    | Taxed Stamina spent on an attack counts as dedicated Stamina for you, increasing the number of dice rolled as usual.
+When spending Stamina to remove stacks of Off-Balance, your next attack within the same turn receives the same amount of Stamina as was spent dedicated for free.

 --------